 ASK is a nonfiction magazine for children 7–10 years old who are curious about science and the world they live in.
-Each edition of ASK is built around a central theme on some question or concept in the natural, physical, or social sciences, technology, mathematics, history, or the arts.
-ASK introduces kids to the joys of thinking, writing, and observing scientifically, and presumes them to be active participants in the ongoing search for better knowledge about the world.
+Each edition of ASK is built around a central theme or question.

 All articles in ASK are commissioned; ASK welcomes queries for articles for upcoming themes (see table below).
 Queries should give an overview of the proposed article, including scope and treatment, resources, and a draft opening paragraph.
+For cartoons, please provide a rough script, sketches for the first few panels, and one finished or a link to your finished work.
 Writers new to ASK should also provide a resume and two writing samples, including at least 200 words of unedited copy on any nonfiction topic.

 Authors are expected to ensure that all content is scientifically correct in both conception and detail, and drafts should include a full list of references and sources consulted.
 Authors wishing to write for ASK should consult any past copy to get a sense of the tone, style, and range of articles.
 (Sample copies are available for viewing at the Cricket Media Store, where you can also purchase a current issue.)
 Issues are also available at many local libraries.